meenakshi-kushwaha/njc_jun19/README.md

-# njc_jun19
-Paper presentation for Namma Journal Club
+# Namma Journal Club
+## Article review

+Barn, Prabjit, et al. "The effect of portable HEPA filter air cleaner use during pregnancy on fetal growth: The UGAAR randomized controlled trial."
+Environment international 121 (2018): 981-989.

+Using this as an excuse to polish my xaringan skills